commercialhaskell/stackage/CURATORS.md

 Committing the changes should trigger a DockerHub.
 Normally only the master branch needs to be updated since new packages are not added to the current lts release.

+Use [Ubuntu Package content search](http://packages.ubuntu.com/) to determine which package provides particular dev files (it defaults to trusty which is the same version as the server).

 ### Upgrading GHC version
 The Dockerfile contains information on which GHC versions should be used.
 You can modify it and push it to Github to trigger a DockerHub build.
 The master